 A group made up of the Health Service Executive (HSE) and Lenus - the Irish Health Research Repository have published health profiles for all the Local Authorities in Ireland.
 The most recent of these profiles published relate to 2015.
 According to the 2015 Health Profile, DCC has a higher than average percentage of persons who report their health as being bad or very bad at 2% (national 1.5%) or who have a disability at 14.9% (national 13.0%) (HSE 2015a).
-The SDCC area is less affluent than the average for Ireland, with a higher proportion of the population categorised as either marginally below average or disadvantaged (HSE 2015b).
+According to the 2015 Health Profile, SDCC is less affluent than the average for Ireland, with a higher proportion of the population categorised as either marginally below average or disadvantaged (HSE 2015b).

-On the topic of air quality and human health, in July 2019 the EPA released a report entitled Urban Environmental Indicators on the topic of nitrogen dioxide (NO_2) concentrations in Dublin (EPA 2019d).
-The EPA reported that NO_2 could be described as problematic being potentially over the EU limit in some areas around the city, including certain City Centre streets and the M50 motorway.
-NO_2 is an air pollutant linked to traffic emissions and has the potential to affect lung health and increase susceptibility to respiratory infections.
+On the topic of air quality and human health, in July 2019 the EPA released a report entitled Urban Environmental Indicators on the topic of nitrogen dioxide (NO2) concentrations in Dublin (EPA 2019d).
+The EPA reported that NO2 could be described as problematic being potentially over the EU limit in some areas around the city, including certain City Centre streets and the M50 motorway.
+NO2 is an air pollutant linked to traffic emissions and has the potential to affect lung health and increase susceptibility to respiratory infections.